-Let’s say that there is a surge in the utilization of the admissions module, then the developers have an option to scale the admissions related component only and not affecting the rest of the application behavior.
-On contrary, this is a bigger issue in the Monolithic environment.
+Let’s say that there is a surge in the utilization of the admissions module, then the developers have an option to scale the admissions-related component only and not affecting the rest of the application behavior.
+On the contrary, this is a bigger issue in the Monolithic environment.

 Business and Process Decisions for a Microservices TransitionIn order to change the process from Monolithic architecture to Microservice architecture, the businesses have to understand and evaluate their current situation and take the step towards betterment.

 In general, they are two approaches:

 These are the two approaches that most of businesses have to follow when they are trying to transition from Monolithic architecture to Microservice architecture.